gumstix/yocto-manifest/README.md

 4. Initialize the Yocto Environment.

-    This just sets up some environment varibles but this means you'll need to do every time you want to develop with Yocto.
-Don't worry, if you forget, you'll get a warning like "THIS" when you try to run bitbake.
+        $ TEMPLATECONF=meta-gumstix/conf source ./poky/oe-init-build-env
+    This copies default configuration information into the *poky/build/conf* directory and sets up some environment variables for Yocto.
+You may wish to edit the configuration options at this point.

-5. Build a shiny image.
+5. Build an image.

     This process downloads several gigabytes of source code and then proceeds to do an awful lot of compilation so make sure you have plenty of space (15GB